unidoc/unipdf-examples/pdf/signatures/README.md

 Examples for digital signing of PDF files with UniDoc:
 - pdf_sign_generate_keys.go
-  Example of PKCS7 signing with generated private/public key pair.
+  Example of signing using generated private/public key pair.
+- pdf_sign_pkcs12.go
+  Example of signing using PKCS12 (.p12/.pfx) file.
 - pdf_sign_external.go
   Example of PKCS7 signing with an external service with an interim step, creating a PDF with a blank signature and then replacing the blank signature